saas-js/saas-ui/CONTRIBUTING.md

 4. Setup all the dependencies and packages by running `yarn`.
 This command will install dependencies.

-> If you run into any issues during this step, kindly reach out to the Chakra UI
+> If you run into any issues during this step, kindly reach out to the Saas UI
 > React team here: https://discord.gg/4PmJGFcAjX

 ## Development